Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

     ![The title, description and media part of a product detail page, which does not have a heading](/images/design/typography/typography-using-type-08-headings-evident-do@2x.png)

-    Optimize the usage of headings, as they might not be necessary if the content they are introducing is self-evident.
+    Optimize the usage of headings.
+They might not be necessary if the content they are introducing is self-evident.

   </Do>

   <Dont>
     ![A page introduced with a heading in a normal font weight](/images/design/typography/typography-using-type-09-headings-dont@2x.png)

-    Headings do not vary in weight.
+    Use a consistent weight in your headings.

   </Dont>
 </InlineGrid>